Adding a New Fishing Log Entry

 The Classification radio buttons allow you to specify whether or not your fishing log is viewable by your fishing partners or the public.
 The available fishing log classifications are:

 - Public: Other users can see my results and read my notes for this entry.
-Use this classification when the fishing spot you fished is a publicly-known spot.
+Use this classification when the water you fished is a publicly-known spot.

 - Protected: Only my fishing partners can see my results for this entry.
 This classification is useful for most log entries where you want your friends to be able to view your fishing log, but not the general public.

 - Private: Only I can view this log entry.
-Use this classification when the fishing spot you fished is top secret - not even your friends should know about this spot.
+Use this classification when the water you fished is top secret - not even your friends should know about this spot.

 The Rating radio buttons are there for you to give a general, arbitrary rating to the fishing trip.
 When you are viewing your fishing logs or you do a search for fishing logs, the rating for each log is displayed as stars (1 through 4) next to the log to give you a general idea of how fishing was for that trip.